Sakethanne/Sakethanne/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Saketh Anne
 ==================
-Data Engineer
+Computer Science Graduate student at the University of Southern California (USC)
 ==================
+I am a Computer Science Graduate student at the University of Southern California (USC) graduating in December 2024.
+Previously, I worked as a Data Engineer at GE for 3 years, and am skilled in Python Programming, Data Analytics, Tableau, and Amazon Web Services (AWS).

-Data Engineer with 3 years of experience in the software industry.
-Curious to learn new tools & technologies and take up new challenges.
-Skilled in Programming, Data Analytics, Tableau and Amazon Web Services (AWS).
-Graduated with a Bachelor of Technology degree majoring in Computer Science and Engineering from Kakatiya Institute of Technology & Science (KITS), Warangal.
+I graduated with a Bachelor of Technology degree majoring in Computer Science and Engineering from Kakatiya Institute of Technology & Science (KITS), Warangal, India, and am always curious to learn new tools & technologies and take up new challenges.
 * 🌍  I'm based in United States
 * 🖥️  See my portfolio at [LinkedIn](https://www.linkedin.com/in/sakethanne)
 * ✉️  You can contact me at [asvn.saketh@gmail.com](mailto:asvn.saketh@gmail.com)